rehierl/node-tree-outliner/3-2-0-design-3.md

 ancestors.
 Descendants are implicitly associated by the tree's structure.

-Any attempt to define a descendant to be unrelated to the sections of its ancestors is going to be in conflict with the afore mentioned implicit loose associations.
+Any attempt to define a descendant to be unrelated to the sections of its ancestors is going to be in conflict with the afore mentioned implicit associations.

 **CLARIFICATION**
-Unlike with a section's first node, it is in general not possible to clearly identify a section's last node.
+Unlike a section's first node, it is in general not possible to clearly identify a section's last node.
 Obviously, the same also applies to the relationship between a section's first and last node.

 That is, because any associated node can have any number of descendant nodes.
-It is therefore not possible, from a definition's point of view, to clearly identify a section's last node without forcing a certain structure upon the nodes of a section.
+It is therefore not possible, from a definition's point of view, to clearly identify a section's last node without enforcing a certain structure upon the nodes of a section.

 **CLARIFICATION**